-TidalWave is a fully accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the event amenities.
+TidalWave is an accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the event amenities.
 We welcome and encourage all feedback and suggestions from our patrons.
 The following explains the services provided this year.
-For any accessibility-related questions please email us at ADA@TidalWaveFest.com.
+Please read this informational guide thoroughly before sending an inquiry email.
+For any accessibility-related questions not answered in the guide, please email us at ADA@TidalWaveFest.com.
 We will do our best to assist you and address your accessibility needs.

-The venue is fully navigable for people with mobility disabilities.
+The venue is navigable for people with mobility disabilities.
 While the event is held on a sandy beach, there will be accessible beach decking pathways connected throughout the venue including the beach, entrances/exits, stages, viewing areas, restrooms, vendors, and other activities.
 We encourage all guests with mobility disabilities to utilize personal forms of transportation, including wheelchairs and scooters.
-If you need to recharge your motorized wheelchair, you may do so at the Accessibility/Guest Services booth.
+Crutches, walkers and canes are permitted as well to be brought in to the event.
+If you need to recharge your motorized wheelchair, you may do so at the Guest Services booth.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20 amp circuit.

 We will not be providing wheelchair or scooter rentals.

 While there is no designated festival parking, there will be ADA parking spots available throughout all general parking garages and lots near the festival area, including at hotels.
-ADA parking is available in these lots on a first come, first serve basis.
+ADA parking is available in these lots on a first come, first serve basis and subject to fees if applicable.
 You will need a verified handicap placard, permit, or license plate to park in these lots.
 The person to whom the handicap credential is issued must be present in the vehicle, as a driver or passenger.

 There will be an ADA entrance located on the boardwalk off of S Ohio Ave, which will be labeled with signage.
 Disabled guests may use this entrance to safely enter the venue.
-After using the ADA entry, please visit the Accessibility/Guest Services booth immediately after so that you can keep using the ADA entry for the following show days.
+There will be an Accessibility Services hub located at this entrance for you to get registered for services, so that you can keep using the ADA entry for the following show days.